robincornett/display-featured-image-genesis/README.md

 * added featured images to admin archive pages!
 * added new widgets for featured taxonomy terms and custom post type archives
 * added new setting to not move post titles to overlay Featured Image
+* added filters to force plugin to use taxonomy term images, or output only large images

 ### 1.5.0 - 2014-12-13
 * added new setting to include Featured Image in RSS feeds